[On board with SOS Méditerranée] Tunisian man throws himself overboard

 The issue came to a head when a 14-year old Egyptian boy with striking green eyes started to cry after being approached by the crew.

-He had boarded with an older Egyptian man, who claimed to be his relative.
-It was lie, the child was alone.
+He had apparently boarded with an older Egyptian man, who claimed to be his relative.
+It was not true, the child was alone.

 The ruse had been uncovered by Sanad, an Arabic speaking member of SOS Mediterranée and the boy is now in safe hands.